 Dental insurance in Ohio is affordable, easy to apply for and available through many of the most recognized insurers.
 The cost of good managed-care coverage, which includes regular preventive checkups, is actually less expensive than most people realize.
 Anthem Blue Cross, UnitedHealthcare, Medical Mutual and Humana are four of the larger providers in the state.
 There are also many other smaller carriers that offer “discount “plans.

-We have carefully picked the best dental policies in the state and made them available to you.
+We have carefully picked the best policies in the state and made them available to you.
 Pediatric coverage is also automatically covered through many Exchange plans.
 If you need help with enrollment, or subsidy calculation, please notify us.

 Managed Care Vs. Indemnity

 There are two classifications of dental plans in Ohio.
 "Managed Care" utilizes networks of dentists, specialists and oral surgeons, the same way health networks group doctors and hospitals together.
 The service you receive is priced in advance at a pre-arranged rate.
+Often, larger discounts are provided for major extractions root canals, and crowns.

 For example, while the cost of a tooth extraction might be $120 for someone without coverage, when you utilize a network provider, the cost might reduce to $90.
 Or perhaps even $60 or $70.
 It makes a big difference!